mpenning/ciscoconfparse/README.rst

 - `Dive into Python3`_ is a good way to learn Python
 - `Team CYMRU`_ has a `Secure IOS Template`_, which is especially useful for external-facing routers / switches
 - `Cisco's Guide to hardening IOS devices`_
+- `Center for Internet Security Benchmarks`_ (An email address, cookies, and javascript are required)

 .. _`Bug-Tracker-and-Support`: